Huxyshuu/RC-R2D2-ESP32/README.md

   </tr>
 </table>

 The total cost of the components and accessories from the table comes to **98€ (+ 40€ Wireless Controller)** but to give some room for error, shipping and considering the parts not included such as 3D prints, bolts, wires, etc., rounding it up to **150-170€** range should probably cover everything.
-I have not tested other wireless bluetooth controllers with the code, so using anything other than PS4 controller might require tweaking the code or using a completely different library to get it connected with the ESP.
+I have not tested other wireless bluetooth controllers with the code, so using anything other than PS4 controllers might require tweaking the code or using a completely different library to get it connected with the ESP.

 ## Electronics
-I soldered all the components to the protoboard as seen in the pictures.
+I soldered all of the components to the protoboard as seen in the pictures.
+Most of the wires and connections are below the board and can't be seen from the camera images, but the wiring diagram should accurately show all details.

 <img src="https://wiki.aalto.fi/download/attachments/357139402/Electronics.png?version=2&modificationDate=1741602204848&api=v2" alt="Wiring" width="300"><img src="https://wiki.aalto.fi/download/attachments/357139402/Electronics_p2.jpeg?version=1&modificationDate=1741648177560&api=v2" alt="Wiring" width="300"><img src="https://wiki.aalto.fi/download/attachments/357139402/Electronics_p1.png?version=1&modificationDate=1741648177779&api=v2" alt="Wiring" width="300">

 ## CAD Models & 3D Prints
 Custom 3D models to fit all the necessary electronics and components inside.
 I included a small hatch in the back to have easy access to electronics in case there's any need to update the code or a problem occurs.
 The whole build consists of 12 separate CAD files (not including mirrored parts), and 17 printed parts.

-I will post all the necessary CAD files in the github repo and remove the branding on the hatch, in case someone is interested in using them.
+The branding will be removed from the hatch in the part files posted in case someone is interested in using them.

+**!!Model images here!!**

 <img src="https://wiki.aalto.fi/download/attachments/357139402/WebIllustration.png?version=1&modificationDate=1741213402976&api=v2" align="right"
      alt="WEB UI" width="420">